 When planning things that have varying costs like food, gas, and car maintenance be sure to budget on the high side.
 It is ok to have money left over but, never fun to not have enough to cover your needs.
 This will help prevent you from having to pull from saving.

 Plan for a lower income.
 Don’t include overtime, bonuses, tax returns, and tips in your budget.
 While all of these are great they are not steady and are best to not be included in your regular budget.
 Make a hills and valleys account to put this “extra” money into to.
 This can be a blessing giving you a bit of wiggle room avoiding pulling from savings when life happens.
+By planning for less when making your family budget you can be ready for lean times.

 Review and make changes to your budget often.
 Many costs including food, utilities, and other regular expenses change with the seasons and regular updates can help keep your families budget under control.
 As time goes by you will begin to earn more money over time.
 Instead of using that as an excuse to spend more put that money into one of your goals.

 Review your budget often.
-As you work to spend less you will notice more money being left over.
+As you work to spend less you will notice more money is left over.
 As you progress in your career you will see extra money coming in.
 When you notice big changes like this your budget will need to be switched up to allow you to grow towards your goals even faster.